grytafey/Sozi-export/README.md

-Export Sozi presentations to PDF, PPTX or video
+Export Sozi presentations to .png frames for video
 ===============================================

-This tool is separate from the Sozi presentation editor.
+This fork from Sozi-export is adapted for the tool to export .pngs to create frames, which can then be imported into the Video Sequence Editor in Blender.

 Install
 -------